Superbloei Arnhem

 Client Arnhem Municipality, Provincie Gelderland

 I.c.w.
-De Bloeimeesters, Arjan Boekel
+De Bloeimeesters, Arjan Boekel, Lagemaat, Dolmans

 Team Peter Veenstra, Mark Spaan, Sara Ingignoli, Lucio Fiorentino, Austin van Beek, Esther Pellegrom, Marijn Vreriks